anon-Jove/Jove/Other_Jove_Notebooks/Classic/README_Short.md

 # What is Jove?

- Jove is the collection of Jupyter notes created by Ganesh Gopalakrishnan for teaching Models of Computation.
+ Jove is the collection of Jupyter notes created by Firstname Lastname for teaching Models of Computation.
 We use "Jove", "Jove note books" and "Jupyter notebooks" interchangeably.
 However "Jove" denotes those Jupyter notebooks that are part of the git distribution, tying together many learning modules.

-The Github URL for this README.md is https://github.com/ganeshutah/Jove.git
+The Github URL for this README.md is https://github.com/anon-Jove/Jove.git

  _PLEASE NOTE THAT Jove REQUIRES PYTHON 3_